EwenG/replique.el/README.md

-`replique/browser`               | Open a browser tab and connects it to the Clojurescript REPL `replique/switch-active-repl`    | Change the active REPL session `replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close all processes associated with a JVM process `replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the deps.edn configuration, optionally using the optons of a REPl start script
+`replique/browser`               | Open a browser tab and connects it to the Clojurescript REPL `replique/switch-active-repl`    | Change the active REPL session `replique/switch-active-process` | Change the active JVM process `replique/close-process`         | Close a JVM process and all its associated REPLs `replique/restart-process`       | Restart a JVM process and recreate all the started REPLs associated with this process.
+Preserves REPLs types (clj/cljs)
+`replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the deps.edn configuration, optionally using the optons of a REPl start script
 `replique/reload-all`            | Reload the current namespace as well as all its dependencies